Ghost Dog: The Way of the Samurai - Criterion CollectionOverview -

-From a full-contact Kumite in Hong-Kong (Bloodsport) to the mafia-run streets of New Jersey, Forest Whitaker removes his up-tight military police character from the limelight to become a quiet, slick ninja in Jim Jarmusch’s early film Ghost Dog: The Way Of The Samurai.
-With similarities to Jean-Pierre Melville’s 1967 film Le Samourai, where both films focus on killers who live by a code of ethics the same way John Wick does, where their assassinations and murders define who they are.
-In essence, their work is a ballet of violence, but Jarmusch takes it a step further with Ghost Dog: The Way Of The Samurai by allowing his character to explore two different mindsets - an old school peaceful samurai and that of a modern-day hit-man for the mob.
+From a full-contact Kumite in Hong Kong (Bloodsport) to the mafia-run streets of New Jersey, Forest Whitaker removes his up-tight military police character from the limelight to become a quiet, slick ninja in Jim Jarmusch’s Ghost Dog: The Way Of The Samurai.
+Similar to Jean-Pierre Melville’s 1967 film Le Samourai, both films focus on killers who live by a code of ethics where their assassinations and murders define who they are.
+In essence, their work is a ballet of violence, but Jarmusch takes it a step further by allowing his character to explore two different mindsets - an old-school peaceful samurai and that of a modern-day hitman for the mob.
 The results are outstanding.

-The movie follows Ghost Dog (Whitaker) who is a hit-man for an Italian mob in New Jersey, specifically answering to the boss Vargo and the underboss Louie, who saved his life many.
-Years ago, where Ghost Dog now feels indebted to him, which of course is an element of being a samurai.
+The movie follows Ghost Dog (Whitaker) who is a hitman for an Italian mob in New Jersey, specifically answering to the boss Vargo and the underboss Louie, who saved his life.
+Ghost Dog now feels indebted to him, which of course is an element of being a samurai.
 In fact, Ghost Dog reads, believes, and lives on the words written in his Hagakure - a few small passages that teach the reader how to become a peaceful warrior.
-Somewhere down the road, Ghost Dog is sent on a hit, where he does not kill a girl in the room with his intended target, which leads to the mafia to put a hit out on Ghost Dog in fear of police involvement.
+Somewhere down the road, Ghost Dog is sent on a hit, where he does not kill a girl in the room with his intended target, which leads the mafia to put a hit out on him out of fear of police involvement.
 The catch is that nobody really knows who Ghost Dog is since he and Louie have only communicated through carrier pigeons since he saved his young life all those years ago.
-Leading a solitary and quiet life, the only real friend Ghost Dog has come in the form of a French ice cream truck owner and a young girl he befriends who seems interested in the way of the samurai.
+Leading a solitary and quiet life, the only real friends Ghost Dog has come in the form of a French ice cream truck owner and a young girl he befriends who seems interested in the way of the samurai.

 Ghost Dog: The Way Of The Samurai tells its story in a unique way that mixes some dark humor and a violent drama into one as the titular character himself must bring both aspects of his life - the peaceful samurai and the violent hit-man together in unity before the sun goes down.
 Whitaker perfectly portrays these two emotional worlds from dealing with mob guys to finding his pigeons massacred on the rooftop.
 The comedy takes place mostly with the Italian mob as they are more or fewer caricatures of themselves, speaking in vulgar sentences in a thick Jersey accent, complete with outrageous jumpsuits, along with a cringe-inducing scene where one of them tries to rap.
 Jarmusch wanted to merge these two cultures and genres where Ghost Dog would take down the over-the-top belief system in the mafia that romanticizes their brutal practices.
 At the same time, the ancient beliefs of the samurai are just as excessive, yet on the other end of the spectrum.
 It’s a fine line he walks, but it’s done perfectly here.

-With a stoic and brilliant performance by Whitaker, some remarkable camera work from Jarmusch, and an impressive soundtrack score by Wu-Tang Clan musician RZA, Ghost Dog: The Way Of The Samurai is just as great, poignant, and weird as when it came out some sixteen years ago.
+With a stoic and brilliant performance by Whitaker, some remarkable camera work from Jarmusch, and an impressive soundtrack score by Wu-Tang Clan musician RZA, Ghost Dog: The Way Of The Samurai is just as great, poignant, and weird as when it came out.